Bereavement Friendly Church

 A Bereavement Walking Group

-We also have a Beareavement Walking Group on the second Wednesday of each month starting at 10am.
+also have a Bereavement Walking Group on the second Wednesday of each month starting at 10am.

 For more details on the walking group please call Sue O'Hagan on 07907 184018.
 No charge.